 As the parent of a child who is involved in sports, you may be able to detect early signs of coach sexual misconduct.
 You may notice signs of grooming, for example, such as a coach lavishing special attention or gifts on your child, promising to get your child to the next level of the sport, or finding reasons to be with your child alone or unsupervised.
 If sexual abuse has already occurred, your child may show physical or behavioral signs, such as:

-Pay attention to your child and check in often to see how he or she is doing.
+Pay attention to your child and check in often to see how he or she is doing, as child sexual abuse can be a cause of significant emotional distress.
 If you suspect sexual abuse, tell your child that he or she can tell you anything and will not be in trouble.
-Explain that you can help protect your child from the abuser.
+Explain that you can help protect your child from the abuser and that child sex abuse is never the fault of the child.
 Then, call the police to report your suspicions.
-Report the incident to the sports organization, school or after-school program, as well.
-Next, reach out to an attorney who is experienced in handling coach sexual abuse cases for assistance filing a claim.
+Report the incident to the sports organization, school, or after-school program, as well.
+Next, reach out to an attorney who is experienced in handling coach sexual abuse cases for assistance in filing a claim.

 Child sexual assault is more than just a criminal offense in Kansas.
 It is also grounds to file a civil lawsuit against the perpetrator and/or institution that allowed the abuse to take place.
 While a criminal case can punish a defendant for committing this terrible crime, only a civil case can provide complete justice.
 A civil lawsuit can hold multiple parties legally and financially accountable for the crimes committed against your child.
 It can result in financial compensation to pay for your losses, as well as motivate changes on an institutional level to prevent coach sexual abuse in your community in the future.